Jogeshwari–Vikhroli Link Road: Western section

 The segment of the JVLR which starts from the WEH junction and ends at the Saki Vihar road junction (near the L&T Factory) is referred to as Section 1 of JVLR.
-This section being located on the western side is also referred to as the western section of the JVLR.
+This section, being located on the western side is also referred to as the western section of the JVLR.
 The length of this section is 4.9 km.
-The original carriageway of the western section of JVLR was a 2-lane road consisting of 7 m wide asphalted carriageway with 2.5m wide shoulders.
+The original carriageway of the western section of JVLR was a 2-lane road consisting of 7 m wide asphalted carriageway with 2.5 m wide shoulders.
 This was later widened to a 6-lane divided carriageway configuration with a central median.
 A concrete pavement was also built for the six-lane widened carriageway, and a grade separator was built at SEEPZ road junction.
-The western section of JVLR passes through a slightly rolling terrain encountering a few steep slopes (max slope being 6.5%).
+The western section of JVLR passes through a slightly rolling terrain, encountering a few steep slopes the (max slope being 6.5%).

-The western section of the road starts from east of Jay coach Factory near WEH junction.
-From WEH, the road passes through a series of adjacent residential areas namely, Majeswadi, Pratap Nagar, Anand Nagar, Greenfields Society, Durga Nagar and Sariput Nagar.
+The western section of the road starts from east of the Jay coach Factory near WEH junction.
+From WEH, the road passes through a series of adjacent residential areas namely, Majeswadi, Pratap Nagar, Anand Nagar, Greenfields Society, Durga Nagar, and Sariput Nagar.
 Towards the western end of this section, a commercial recreation park called Fantasy Land was located, which has been closed and replaced by Oberoi Splendor Grande housing complex on the northern side of JVLR.
-Towards east of this, the JVLR aligns along Kamal Amrohi Studios, State Government-owned Nursery, privately owned Matoshri Park, SEEPZ Industrial area, BSES Office, L&T Realty and Larsen & Toubro (L&T) factory.
-Between BSES and L&T factory, JVLR crosses over Aarey Farm area, Mithi River, and BMC Water Pipelines.
-Towards the end of this section, JVLR aligns through Milind Nagar and Tungawa hutments and meets Saki-Vihar Road opposite L&T Gate No 5.
+Towards east of this, the JVLR aligns along Kamal Amrohi Studios, State Government-owned Nursery, the privately owned Matoshri Park, SEEPZ Industrial area, BSES Office, L&T Realty, and Larsen & Toubro (L&T) factory.
+Between BSES and L&T factory, JVLR crosses over the Aarey Farm area, Mithi River, and BMC Water Pipelines.
+Towards the end of this section, JVLR aligns through Milind Nagar and Tungawa hutments, and meets Saki-Vihar Road opposite L&T Gate No 5.

-The land use pattern along the western section of the JVLR is predominantly residential, especially the stretch along the western end of the section.
-Residential areas viz., Majaswadi, Pratapnagar, Anand Nagar, Green Field Society, Durga Nagar and Sariput Nagar are located along the western end of Section I of JVLR.
-The middle segment of this section passes through open hilly area and Aarey Farm area.
-Milind Nagar slums and Tungawa hutments on either side mark the eastern segment of the section.
+The land use pattern along the western section of the JVLR is predominantly residential, especially the stretch along the western end of the section. the residential areas viz., Majaswadi, Pratapnagar, Anand Nagar, Green Field Society, Durga Nagar, and Sariput Nagar are located along the western end of Section I of JVLR.
+The middle segment of this section passes through an open hilly area and the Aarey Farm area.
+Milind Nagar slums and Tungawa hutments, on either side, mark the eastern segment of the section.
 Besides residential land use, other major land uses observed along this section of JVLR are viz, industrial, commercial, and recreational.
 Major Industrial area viz.
 Santacruz Electronics and Export Promotion Zone (SEEPZ) is located along the road at Km 3+070.
-L&T factory located at the eastern end of Section 1 is one major industry located along the road.
+The L&T factory located at the eastern end of Section 1, is one major industry located along the road.
 Towards the east of the SEEPZ area, lies an extension (Phase II of SEEPZ) of the industrial promotion zone.